carlislerainey/adv-methods/schedule.md

 * Simulate from lot's of different distributions in R and look at lots of scatterplots *Compute the probability of specific, compound events (e.g., dice, coins, cards)

-## Week 3: Maximum Likelihood Estimation
+## Sept.
+9: Maximum Likelihood Estimation

+Do Homework 2.

 This week is probably the most important in the whole semester.
 There are two extremely general concepts we'll discuss this semester: maximum likelihood and simulation.
 These two ideas are extremely powerful and even more so when used together.
 It is crucial that you understand the key ideas of maximum likelihood estimation.
 I've given one medium-length reading this week.
 Please read it carefully.

 * King, Gary.
 2001. *Unifying Political Methodology: The Likelihood Theory of Statistical Inference.* University of Michigan Press.
 Chapters 1-4.
+[Dropbox]

 ### In Class